ronen25/roview/README.md

 # roview
-A simple PDF viewer writren in C using MuPDF and Raylib
+A simple PDF viewer written in C using MuPDF and Raylib

 ![Screenshot](screenshot.png "Screenshot")